AndreWohnsland/CocktailBerry/docs/advanced.md

 You can then access the frontend over your browser at the RPi address over your network or over http://127.0.0.1:8050 from the Pi.
 If you are new to Python or programming, I strongly recommend using the first recommended option, since you will only lose the possibility to access the dashboard with multiple devices, like a smartphone.

+!!! tip
+    Both of these images are also available at [DockerHub](https://hub.docker.com/search?q=andrewo92), so if you want to avoid build issues, you can just use the pre-build image.
+    Again, create the according `docker-compose.yaml` file on your desktop, or in a separate location.

 In addition, if you want to automatically open the chromium browser on start, you can add the command to the autostart file:

 ```bash